videojs/video.js/docs/index.md

 ### Customizing

-#### [API][guides-api]

-The Video.js API allows you to control the video through javascript or trigger event listeners, whether the video is playing through HTML5, flash, or another playback technology.

 #### [Skins][guides-skins]

 You can change the look of the player across playback technologies just by editing a CSS file.
 The skins documentation gives you a intro to how the HTML and CSS of the default skin is put together.

+#### [Plugins][guides-plugins]

+You can package up interesting Video.js customizations and reuse them elsewhere.
+Find out how to build your own plugin or use one created by someone else.

 #### [Tech][guides-tech]

 A "tech" is the shorthand we're using to describe any video playback technology - be it HTML5 video, Flash, .
 Basically anything that has a unique API to audio or video.
 Additional playback technologies can be added relatively easily.

-#### [Plugins][guides-plugins]

-You can package up interesting Video.js customizations and reuse them elsewhere.
-Find out how to build your own plugin or use one created by someone else.

-### Resources

-#### [Glossary][guides-glossary]

-Some helpful definitions for those unfamiliar with web video-related terms - with links to more technical details.

 ## API Docs